SovnSkyrim/QWEST/README.md

 ## In-Game MCM Options
 Once the game has loaded, wait until there are no more messages on the top left corner.
 Then you can hit escape and click on Mod Configuration to continue this section.

-MCMs are not automated due to a personal choice: There are many important tweaks, a mountain of informations, and useful stuff in them that can solve problems or make your experience better.
-Those are my own and what I recommend for the least amount of problems and a balanced experience.

-Do NOT Select a NON DRAGONBORN OPTION within Skyrim Unbound!
-Doing so will result in broken questlines!
-You cannot escape your destiny!
+MCMs are currently not automated.
+The below settings are recommended for a balanced experience.

 #### Game Difficulty
 - The difficulty in this Modlist is quite harder due to Genesis Spawns and enemy diversity brought by Draugr Upgrades and Improvements, OBIS, and Better Vampire NPCs.
 I highly suggest playing on Adept or Expert, and putting it higher only if you feel it's too easy.